TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/probscopingques-diskbackup-howto.md

             "id": "operation_type",
             "order": 1,
             "controlType": "dropdown",
-            "displayLabel": "Choose the topic that you have question about:", "watermarkText": "Select",
+            "displayLabel": "Choose the topic you have question about:", "watermarkText": "Select",
             "dropdownOptions": [
                 {